ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 types of dataset may put further constraints or requirements of metadata beyond the Root Data Entity (see the appendix [Extending RO-Crate](appendix/jsonld.md#extending-ro-crate)).

-The _RO-Crate Metadata File Descriptor_ MAY contain information such as licensing for the _RO-Crate Metadata Document_ if metadata is licensed separately from the crate's Data entities.
+The _RO-Crate Metadata Descriptor_ MAY contain information such as licensing for the _RO-Crate Metadata Document_ if metadata is licensed separately from the crate's Data entities.